 Let's practice what we preach!
 For this semester-long assignment I would like for you to track your daily physical activity.
-You can track gym or exercise class attendance using a printable diary (I used to print calendar months out and use that) or other (tech-enabled) ways.
-You can also track your step count using many different apps (HealthKit or GoogleFit being the obvious choices) or wearables (e.g., FitBit, Jawbone, Garmand).
-The point is I would like for you to self-monitor your physical activity (broadly defined) this entire semester (starting on the first day of class, and ending on the last day of class).
+Track gym or exercise class attendance using the printable diary provided.
+The point is that I would like for you to self-monitor your physical activity (broadly defined) this entire semester (starting on the first day of class, and ending on the last day of class).
 This assignment is made up of four components:

-Commitment contract (3%): For the second class (September 13) please complete the contract (see OWL) and submit electronically (via OWL) by the beginning of class.
-Late contracts will result in lost marks.
+Commitment contract (0.5% x 1): Due the second Friday of the term (see OWL for contract) and submit electronically via OWL.
+Late contracts will result in lost marks (0.25 marks per day).

-Assignment completion (4% x 3): This assignment will be deemed 100% 'complete' if tracking assignments (with every single day officially tracked for that month, including inactive or no physical activity days) are submitted via OWL on due dates (midnight deadline).
-The 2nd and 3rd submissions should also indicate whether your physical activity has a) increased, b) decreased, or c) stayed about the same compared to the previous month (at least one metric (e.g., gym visits in a month, average daily step count, other) should be used to quantify your assessment).
+Assignment completion $(1.5\% \times 3)$ : This assignment will be deemed 100% 'complete' if tracking assignments (with days officially tracked for that month, including inactive or no physical activity days) are submitted via OWL within 5-day due date zone (11:55 pm absolute deadline on last day of month).
+The $2^{nd}$ and $3^{rd}$ submissions should also indicate whether your physical activity has a) increased, b) decreased, or c) stayed about the same compared to the previous month (at least one metric (e.g., gym visits in a month, average daily step count, other) should be used to quantify your assessment).
 Complete assignments (regardless of amount of activity completed) will earn full marks.